Roan (color)

-Roan is a coat color found in many animals, including horses, cattle, antelope, cat and dogs.
+Roan is a coat color found in many animals, including horses, cattle, antelope, cats and dogs.
 It is defined generally as an even mixture of white and pigmented hairs that do not "gray out" or fade as the animal ages.
 There are a variety of genetic conditions which produce the colors described as "roan" in various species.

 Roan horses

 A horse with intermixed white and colored hairs of any color is usually called a roan.
 However, such mixtures, which can appear superficially similar, are caused by a number of separate genetic factors.
 Identifiable types of roans include true or classic roan, varnish roan, and rabicano, though other currently unknown factors may be responsible for ambiguous "roaning."
 Gray horses, which become lighter as they age until their hair coat is nearly completely white, may be confused with roans when they are young.
 Duns, which are solid-colored horses affected by the dun dilution factor on their bodies but with darker points, are also sometimes confused with roans, but they do not have the intermixed white and colored hairs of a roan.

 Horses with the classic or true roan pattern may be any base color which is intermingled with unpigmented white hairs on the body.
 Except for white markings under the control of other genes, the head, mane, tail, and lower legs are dark.
 Roan is a simple dominant trait symbolized by the Rn allele.
 The University of California, Davis School of Veterinary Medicine's genetics services have developed a DNA test that uses genetic markers to indirectly determine the number of Rn or rn alleles a horse has.
 The mutation responsible for true roan has not yet been identified exactly, but been assigned to equine chromosome 21 (ECA21) in the KIT sequence.
 The overall effect is that of a silver or lightened appearance to the affected part of the coat.

 Descriptions of roan coat colors are as follows: